 Master of Laws in International and European Law (European Union Law)

-The European Union Law specialization presents the best of Ghent Law School’s renowned expertise in EU law for students aspiring to specialise in the law and institutions of the European Union.
-By a careful combination of compulsory core subjects and elective specialised courses, students receive an all-round high-level EU law education, while maintaining freedom of focus on personal career or research needs.
+The European Union Law specialist programme presents the best of the Ghent University Law School’s renowned expertise in EU law for students aspiring to specialise in the law and institutions of the European Union.
+By a careful combination of mandatory core course units and specialised electives , students receive an all-round high-level EU law education, while maintaining freedom of focus on personal career or research needs.

 Subsequent Master's Programme